VIA-DSR-Horsens/DSR-Volunteer-Management/code/DatabaseEFC/DatabaseEFC/api.md

 ### MANAGER ENDPOINT
 * **POST /Manager/:** This endpoint is meant to allow the creation of new managers.
   It requires a manager object which only needs to contain *volunteerId*.
-  If the manager creation is successful, then it returns a manager object which contains *managerId*, *volunteerId* and a list managed *eventId*.
+  If the manager creation is successful, then it returns a manager object which contains *managerId*, *volunteerId* and a *eventsManaged* list of managed event ids.
   It can respond with the following status codes:
   1. *Status code 200*: Successful manager creation
   2. *Status code 400*: The data sent in request couldn't be parsed correctly.
   3. *Status code 404*: The volunteer was not found
   4. *Status code 500*: Either data couldn't be saved to the database or something else went wrong.
 * **GET /Manager/{managerId}:** This endpoint is meant to get manager's information from their id.
-  If the manager exists, then it returns a manager object which contains *managerId*, *volunteerId* and a list managed *eventId*.
+  If the manager exists, then it returns a manager object which contains *managerId*, *volunteerId* and a *eventsManaged* list of managed event ids.
   It can respond with the following status codes:
   1. *Status code 200*: Successful retrieval of manager data
   2. *Status code 404*: The manager was not found.
   3. *Status code 500*: Something went wrong while getting data.
 * **GET /Manager/Volunteer/{volunteerId}:** This endpoint is meant to get manager's information from their volunteer id.
-  If the volunteer is a manager, then it returns a manager object which contains *managerId*, *volunteerId* and a list managed *eventId*.
+  If the volunteer is a manager, then it returns a manager object which contains *managerId*, *volunteerId* and a *eventsManaged* list of managed event ids.
   It can respond with the following status codes:
   1. *Status code 200*: Successful retrieval of manager data
   2. *Status code 404*: The volunteer was not found or isn't a manager.